 Oscilloscope probes come in a variety of attenuation ratios.
 You are probably most familiar with the 10:1 passive probe.
 One benefit of using a 10:1 probe is that it allows you to measure signals that otherwise would exceed that maximum input to the scope.
-The downside of attenuation is that the size of the scope noise relative to the size of the signal you are measuring increases proportionally to the attenuation ratio.
-See "A brief lesson in scope noise" for details.
+The down side of attenuation is that the size of the scope noise relative to the size of the signal being measured increases proportional to the attenuation ratio.
+See the side bar, "A brief lesson in scope noise," for details.

 Consider the measurement result shown in Figure 3.
-Both a 10:1 probe and a 1:1 probe are measuring the same signal simultaneously - a 20 MHz 50 mVpp sine wave.
+Both a 10:1 probe and a 1:1 probe are measuring the same signal, simultaneously-a 20 MHz 50 mV p-p sine wave.
 The only difference between the two measurements is the attenuation ratio.
-The 1:1 measurement is 52 mVpp, while the 10:1 measurement is 65 mVpp.
-The higher attenuation ratio overstates the measurement by at least 25% because of the reduced signal-to-noise ratio resulting from the higher attenuation ratio.
+The 1:1 measurement is 52 mV p-p while the 10:1 measurement is 65 mV p-p.
+The higher attenuation ratio overstates the measurement by at least 25% due to the reduced signal-to-noise ration resulting from the higher attenuation ratio.
 From this, we can see that when measuring small signals where oscilloscope and probe noise can be problematic, it is best to use as small an attenuation ratio as possible or available.